robertoalonsotrillo/_Demiurge_/README.md

 ### 2. Query and Playback engines

-This is the workflow of the query and playback engines, which will translate `MFCC` `.json` files into `.wav` audio files:
+This is the workflow of the query and playback engines, which will translate `MFCC` `.json` files into `.wav` audio files.
+This workflow partially overlaps with the instructions provided above on the **descriptor predictor model**.

 1. The **descriptor model** processes the `PREDICTION DB` databse (see diagram above) to generate *descriptor input sequences* and saves them in `DESCRIPTOR DB II`.
 It then predicts subsequent descriptor strings based on that data.